LovesTha/LovesTha.github.io/_posts/_puca-04-grading-cards.markdown

 tags: [magic, puca]
 ---

-This installment of the [Puca Trade series][5] covers the details of grading cards for [Puca Trade][1].
+This instalment of the [Puca Trade series][5] covers the details of grading cards for [Puca Trade][1].
 I'm going to point you to the best resources I've found for describing what a near mint (NM) card is and isn't.
 Then I'm going to discuss how to deal with cards that aren't near mint.